Improving Addiction Recovery

 Solution

-Find commonalities with others that go beyond a shared addiction
+Find commonalities with others that go beyond addiction

-Receive support 24/7 with different options for different situations
+Receive support 24/7 with options for different situations

-At any hour of the day, LiveLine users can talk on a hotline, get signs of an overdose, or reach out to your community judgement-free.
+LiveLine users can easily talk on a hotline anytime, get signs of an overdose, or reach out to their communities.

 Identify triggers and root causes of substance use

-Journaling and mood tracking can give people the self-awareness that will help them plan for encountering triggers, avoid them when possible, and even heal from past traumas.
+Journaling and mood tracking can help people learn about their triggers, and over time heal from traumas.

 Process overview